The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 At lvl 80, using Infuriate turns your Fell Cleave into Inner Chaos.
 Much like Chaotic Cyclone, IC always Direct Hit Crits, hitting big.

-At this point of the game, the opener changes again.
-As Inner Chaos always Direct Hit + Crits, we don't want to use it inside Inner Release.
+At this point of the game, the opener changes again - slightly.
+Our first Fell Cleave is now Inner Chaos and since the patch of 6.1, Inner Chaos (and most other GCDs) don't consume IR stacks.

 Opener:

 * Tomahawk +Infuriate
 * Heavy Swing
-* Maim
+* Maim (+Potion)
-* Storm’s Eye
+* Storm’s Eye +Inner Release
-* Inner Chaos +Upheaval +Inner Release
+* Inner Chaos +Upheaval +Onslaught
 * Fell Cleave +Onslaught
-* Fell Cleave +Onslaught
+* Fell Cleave
 * Fell Cleave +Infuriate
 * Inner Chaos
 * Heavy